DavideTriso/aria-dialog/README.md

 </div>
 ```

-**IMPORTANT**: if no ID is set on the **.dialog** element, the plugin automatically generates and sets an ID when a dialog is initialised.
-Nevertheless, setting an ID to each dialog directly in HTML is **recommended**, in order to simplify jQuery selectors when calling methods on a dialog.
+**IMPORTANT**: if no ID is set on the **dialog** element, the plugin automatically generates and sets an ID when the widget is initialised.
+Nevertheless, setting an ID to each dialog directly in HTML is **recommended** when using the widget in deep linking mode, because the ID of the dialog appeare in the URL.
+A meaningful ID will improve usability and SEO.

 ### JS: Initialise